TryCatchHCF/Cloakify/README.md

 Pass the new file as the cipher argument to cloakify / decloakify

 #Tutorial
-See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop, and DemoLabs.
+See my DEF CON 24 slides (included in project) from Crypto & Privacy Village workshop and DemoLabs session.
 Complete tutorial on what Cloakify can do, specific use cases, and more.

 #Cloakify Example
 <pre>